 LEDs that alert when the system is clogged or when the water tank is empty are also important as they can prevent you from using the machine past its breaking point.

-Sure, certain drip coffee makers can be programmed to shut off after the coffee is done.
+Sure, certain coffee makers can be programmed to shut off after the coffee is done.

 If you’re using a programmable appliance, the sound of beans grinding is probably not what you want waking you up in the morning.

-Believe it or not, a hot water dispenser isn’t that common for drip coffee makers.
+Believe it or not, a hot water dispenser isn’t that common in all the makers for drip coffee.